Last updated on May 22nd, 2019

-As I read the both the questions, I quickly noted down points that came to my mind on the question paper.
+As I read both the questions, I quickly noted down points that came to my mind on the question paper.
 I followed the general structure of introduction, facts para, supporting arguments and conclusion.
-I tried hard to make as little mistakes as I can because crossing wrong words again and again looks bad and using eraser wastes invaluable time.
+I tried hard to make as little mistakes as I can because crossing wrong words, again and again, looks bad and using eraser wastes invaluable time.
 But sometimes you just can’t help.
 I am so used to typing with a word processor that I can’t compose something sequentially.
-Often when writing a blog post for example, I write something, then go back and add something or delete something.
+Often when writing a blog post, for example, I write something, then go back and add something or delete something.
 In IELTS however, I had to force myself to think sequentially to write an answer.

 Tasks: Introduce yourself, a couple of random questions, speech and follow up questions

 Difficulty Level: Moderately Difficult

 When my number came, I was escorted to a room for the speaking test.
 I was welcomed by a middle-aged man who looked like he could be a father in the church.
 He gave me a few instructions about how the test was going to proceed and told me that the test was going to be voice-recorded for evaluation.
 Test started with easy questions such as tell me something about yourself, what was my job, where I reside and so on.

 Slowly questions started to become more interesting.
 Some questions were really unexpected such as how would you like the job to create an encyclopaedia.
 You cannot prepare for such questions, no matter how much you read.
 I tried my best to come up with a good answer.
 Thankfully, my examiner was very supportive which built up my confidence.